What's New in Ozone

 - Storage container reconciliation

-- Generally, container replicas are identical in nature and contain the same data.
-Container reconciliation is a repair mechanism that allows administrators to detect container replicas that are corrupted or have otherwise diverged from each other for any reason, and repair these replicas, making them identical again.
+- By design, container replicas are identical and contain the same data.
+Container reconciliation is a repair mechanism that allows administrators to detect and repair container replicas that are corrupted or have otherwise diverged from each other.
 The data within each replica is summarized as a single data checksum.
-When the data within the replicas diverges, the replicas will have different data checksums.
-After reconciling the replicas, they will each contain the same data and each replica's data checksums will match the others.
-This data checksum is designed to remain constant even as data is deleted from the container in the background.
+If the replica data diverges, these checksums will differ.
+After reconciliation, the replicas will contain the same data with matching checksums.
+This data checksum remains constant even as data is deleted from the container in the background.
 For more information, see Storage container reconciliation documentation.

 - Support for G1 Garbage Collector (G1GC) with JDK 17